rndexe/nowtransmitting/src/kn/programmes/workshops/creating-computer-viruses.md

   this workshop, you’ll obtain the tools you need to protect yourself, and your loved ones from cyber attacks.
 Additionally, you will also create a computer virus from scratch.
+expertname: Saurabh Nandedkar
+expertbio: Saurabh Nandedkar is an undergraduate student in the department of Computer Engineering at the National Institute of Technology, Kurukshetra.
+  Since the past year, he has been working as a Security Analyst.
+Saurabh is also an Open Source contributor.
 ---